RagdollPhysics/zonebuilder/readme.md

 type, asset name
 ```

-<h3>Material CSV files</h3>
+<h4>Material CSV files</h4>
-Materials are described by CSV files even though their extension is ".txt".
-Their format is as follows.
+CSV files describe materials even though the file's extension is ".txt".
+The format is as follows.
 ```
 option, value
 ```
-These options are described in the table below.
+The options for materials are described in the table below.

 | option | value description |
 | ------ | ----------------- |